progmaticltd/homebox/README.md

 __TODO__:

-I am planning to add / test the following features, in *almost* no particular order:
+I am planning to test / try / add the following features, in *almost* no particular order:

 - Automatic LUKS setup for the ISO image installer.
 - Add a caldav / carddav server (Any that works with LDAP authentication)
+- Tor, torrent download station, etc...
 - Add a jabber server (Any that works with LDAP authentication)
 - Add optional components (e.g. [Gogs](https://gogs.io/), [openvpn](https://openvpn.net/), [Syncthing](https://syncthing.net/), etc)
 - Test other mail systems, like Cyrus, Sogo, etc.

+Any ideas welcome...